 Address space may only be re-allocated to another LIR that is also a member of the RIPE NCC.
-The block that is to be re-allocated must not be smaller than the minimum allocation block size at the time of re-allocation.

 Re-allocation must be reflected in the RIPE Database.
 This re-allocation may be on either a permanent or non-permanent basis.